 7.4.
 Appointed Officers’ roles and responsibilities are covered in the Procedures.

 8. The Board

 8.1.
-The members of the Board are the Vice President, Secretary, Treasurer, Activities Chair, Editor, Equipment Manager, and Flag Members in official capacity.
+The members of the Board are the Vice President, Secretary, Treasurer, Activities Chair, Editor, Equipment Manager, and Flag Members with voting privileges.

 8.2.
 The Vice President presides at the Board Meetings and sets the dates, place and frequency of such meetings which are then provided to the Editor for the newsletter and official communication channels.